Job and Volunteer Opportunities

-People who work at the Lawrence-Douglas County Health Department say their work gives them a feeling of accomplishment and would recommend the department to their friends as a good place to work.
+People who work at Lawrence-Douglas County Public Health say their work gives them a feeling of accomplishment and would recommend the organization to their friends as a good place to work.
 Located in Lawrence, Kansas, just 35 miles west of Kansas City, the vibrant university town is home to the University of Kansas and Haskell Indian Nations University.
 Nearby in scenic Baldwin City, is Baker University.
 Douglas County is home to 112,000 residents.

 Equal Employment Opportunity

-The Lawrence-Douglas County Health Department (LDCHD) is an Equal Employment Opportunity Employer.
+The Lawrence-Douglas County Public Health is an Equal Employment Opportunity Employer.
 Employment decisions are based on merit and business needs and not on race, color, citizenship status, national origin, ancestry, gender, sexual orientation, age, religion, creed, physical or mental disability, marital status, veteran status, political affiliation or any other factor protected by law.
-The LDCHD complies with the law regarding reasonable accommodation for handicapped and disabled employees.
+Lawrence-Douglas County Public Health complies with the law regarding reasonable accommodation for handicapped and disabled employees.

 Please visit our jobs page for more information about current job openings.